yum102/MDTF-diagnostics/doc/sphinx/start_install.rst

 ::

 % cd $CODE_ROOT
-% ./mdtf -f framework/default_tests.jsonc
+% ./mdtf -f sample_input.jsonc

 Run time may be 10-20 minutes, depending on your system.

-- If you edited or renamed ``framework/default_tests.jsonc``, as recommended in the previous section, pass the path to that configuration file instead.
+- If you edited or renamed ``sample_input.jsonc``, as recommended in the previous section, pass the path to that configuration file instead.

 - The output files for this test case will be written to ``$OUTPUT_DIR/MDTF_QBOi.EXP1.AMIP.001_1977_1981``.
 When the framework is finished, open ``$OUTPUT_DIR/QBOi.EXP1.AMIP.001_1977_1981/index.html`` in a web browser to view the output report.

-- The framework defaults to running all available PODs, which is overridden by the ``pod_list`` option in the ``framework/default_tests.jsonc`` configuration file.
+- The framework defaults to running all available PODs, which is overridden by the ``pod_list`` option in the ``sample_input.jsonc`` configuration file.
 Individual PODs can be specified as a comma-delimited list of POD names.

 - Currently the framework only analyzes data from one model run at a time.
 To run the MJO_prop_amp POD on the GFDL.CM4.c96L32.am4g10r8 sample data, delete or comment out the section for QBOi.EXP1.AMIP.001 in ``caselist`` section of the configuration file, and uncomment the section for GFDL.CM4.c96L32.am4g10r8.